Trump's economic plans a mixed bag

 The worst element of Trump's economic plan is something that is missing from it.
 Trump's continued refusal to deal with the coming entitlement crisis, and his failure to present a credible fiscal plan, is inexcusable.
 Every Republican nominee in recent memory has had a plan to modernize and strengthen both Medicare and Social Security.
 Trump is the notable exception.
 On this issue, he has espoused the mindset of the progressive left, whose adherents believe Medicare and Social Security are doing just fine and need not be touched.

 Spending on major health care programs (the biggest of which is Medicare) and Social Security are two of the three largest drivers of federal spending over the next ten years.
 (The third is interest on the national debt.)
 In the absence of reform, Social Security benefits will be cut across-the-board by 20 percent in less than 20 years.
-Medicare's trust fund will be exhausted in a little over a decade, potentially jeopardizing access to physicians, hospitals, and medical treatments.
+Medicare's trust fund will be exhausted in a little over a decade

+, potentially jeopardizing access to physicians, hospitals, and medical treatments.
 Policy experts on both the right and the left have concluded that these problems must be addressed now.

-The only fiscal restraint Trump envisions is the so-called "Penny Plan," which independent analysts have determined could save about $600 billion over ten years.
+The only fiscal restraint Trump envisions is the so-called "Penny Plan," which independent analysts have determined could save about $600 billion over ten years

+.
 Unfortunately, the plan only calls for restraints on discretionary spending, which has already been capped by congressional Republicans.
 And it does nothing to deal with the big-ticket entitlement spending that is driving our long-term debt problem.

 Many in the media have turned their attention to "whether the numbers add up."
 But such attention is misplaced.
 It's very difficult to make predictions about the impact of major policy changes before they happen -- consider, for example, how far off the mark initial predictions were when it came to Obamacare's impact on health insurance coverage.
 The bigger question is whether Trump has serious prescriptions to address the significant economic policy challenges our country faces.
 In some cases, he does.
 But in others, he has a lot of work left to do.